Chapter 3 Introduce PubSub as a communication method

 end

-We will now modify the streamer to broadcast a message to PubSub topic instead of using the Naive module’s function:
+Now, let’s modify the Streamer to broadcast/3 messages to a PubSub topic instead of calling the Naive module directly:

 # /apps/streamer/lib/streamer/binance.ex